 There are several methods to spot your buyer’s pain points.
 I am sharing the top three for your consideration.

 - Study your proposed strategy in past states.
-Every marketing campaign initially goes through a trial process to take the measure of the customer’s reaction.
+Every marketing campaign initially goes through a trial process to take measure of the customer’s reaction.
 Use their experience to your advantage.

 - Ask For Reviews: Direct feedback is the best method to get insight into your customer’s motivations.
 They often show a glimpse of small things you’d otherwise not notice.